Cascade Falls Regional Park

 It is located in the McConnell Creek area northeast of Mission.
 Cascade Creek was formerly named McConnell Creek, after a logger in the area called Jack McConnell, who in fact had changed his name from John Connell further to the failure of his logging business.
 Cascade Creek drains into the southeast end of Stave Lake southwest of Davis Lake Provincial Park.

 The park was first proposed in 1984 via studies commissioned by the Dewdney-Alouette Regional District and officially inaugurated on June 7, 1986.
 The park is open from 7AM till sunset, throughout the year.

 Cascade Falls was featured in the final scene of the film Big Bully, as the location of a fight between characters played by Tom Arnold and Rick Moranis.
+It was also featured in the Twilight Movie, Breaking Dawn Part 2, during the Race Through The Forest scene.